T0ine34/ortelo/README.md

 ## Installation

+### Install the server

+#### Using node.js

-To isntall the server, you need to :
+To install the server, you need to :
 - get the lastest release
 - extract the files
 - run `npm install` in the root folder
 - run `npx nodemon server.js` in the root folder
 - that's it, the server is running on port 3000

+#### Using docker

+A docker image is avaliable on docker hub.
+To install the server, you need to :
+- run `docker pull s3a01/main:latest` to get the image
+- run `docker run -p 3000:3000 -v s3a01-data:/data s3a01/main:latest` to run the image
+- that's it, the server is running on port 3000

+---
+### Connection as a client

 To connect to it as a client, you need to :
 - go to the server's ip address on port 3000
 - that's it, you are connected to the server

+---
 ### Create documentation
 To create the documentation, you need to run the following command in the root folder :